gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="setup-and-hold-time-diagram-with-violation-examples.png" width="800px" caption="Diagram illustrating the concept of setup and hold times, and showing 3 different data signals, one which is just ok, one which violates the setup time requirement and one which violates the hold time requirement." %}}

+### Recovery and Removal Times

+A similar but different concept to setup and hold times are _recovery_ and _removal_ times.
+Recovery and removal times are terms used to describe the **timing requirements for edge-triggered logic for when asynchronous inputs (like set and reset) are de-asserted and the next clock edge**[^bib-vlsi-universe-recovery-and-removal-checks].

+When set or reset are ASSERTED, there are no timing requirements since the action is asynchronous.
+The output of the flip-flop will get set or reset independent of the clock.
+However, when the set or reset is DE-ASSERTED, it's **not until the next clock edge that the flip-flop removes itself from the effects of set/reset and it's output `\(Q\)` begins to follow `\(D\)` again**.
+This is where the recovery and removal time requirements come into play:

+* **Recovery time:** The amount of time that the set/clear must stay de-asserted for BEFORE the clock edge.
+* **Removal time:** The amount of time that the set/clear must stay de-asserted for AFTER the clock edge.

+If both of these requirements are met, the flip-flop is guaranteed to come out of set or reset on that clock edge.
+If not, the flip-flop may encounter metastability.

+{{% tip %}}
+Recovery and removal time have very similar definitions to setup and hold times, but are applied to the de-assertion of signals to asynchronous inputs like set and reset.
+{{% /tip %}}

 ## Metastability